EighteenZi/rocksdb_wiki/IO.md

 ## Direct I/O
 Rather than control the I/O through file system hints shown above, you can enable direct I/O in RocksDB to allow RocksDB to directly control I/O, using option `use_direct_reads` and/or `use_direct_io_for_flush_and_compaction`.
 If direct I/O is enabled, some or all of the options introduced above will not be applicable.
 See more details in [[Direct IO]].

+## Memory Mapping
+`options.allow_mmap_reads` and `options.allow_mmap_writes` ask RocksDB to mmap the whole data file while doing read or write, respectively.
+The benefit of the approach is to reduce the file system calls doing pread() and write(), and in many cases, reduce the memory copying too. `options.allow_mmap_reads` can usually significantly improve performance if the DB is run on ramfs.
+They can be used on file systems backed by block device too.
+However, based on our previous experience, file systems aren't usually doing a perfect job maintaining this kind of memory mapping, and some times cause slow queries.
+In this case, we advise you try out this option only when necessary and with cautious.